py-pdf/PyPDF-Builder/README.md

 ```
 git clone https://github.com/mrgnth/PyPDF-Builder.git
-pip install -r requirements
+pip install -r requirements.txt
 ```

-These instructions will get you a copy of the project up and running on your local machine for development ~~and testing~~ purposes. ~~See deployment for notes on how to deploy the project on a live system.~~
+These instructions will get you a copy of the project up and running on your local machine for development purposes.

 ### Prerequisites